carnegie/Create_Wind_and_Solar_Resource_Files/example_ERA5/README.md

-# Description
+# Create Wind and Solar Resource Files for the US (or other regions) based on gridded capacity factors

-This repository includes the data and scripts that can be used to generate input capacity factor files for the US based on ERA5 data.
+This directory includes the data and scripts that can be used to generate input capacity factor files based on ERA5 data.
 The same processes can be applied to examples in `example_MERRA2`.
+The selected region used as an example here is the US.

 The capacity factors at each grid cell level which were created previously (see [README](https://github.com/carnegie/Create_Wind_and_Solar_Resource_Files/blob/master/README.md)) are now converted into capacity factors for specfic regions of interest.